edgarpf/aws-csaa-tips/README.md

 - Every DB has a weekely maintenence window.

+- Amazon DynamoDB is a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.
+It is a fully managed cloud database and supports both document and key-value store models.

 - If you take a snapshot the I/O operations will be suspended for a few minutes while the backup is in progress.

 - BYOL and License Included are the type licenses avaliable on ORACLE DB Engine.